MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 The following are Misty's available WebSocket data stream types.
 You can filter all WebSocket options so (a) they return only a specified subset of the data and (b) check current values before the data is sent.

+**Note**: All of Misty's WebSocket data structures are subject to change.

 ### TimeOfFlight

 Misty has four time-of-flight sensors that provide raw proximity data (in meters) in a single stream.
 The ```TimeOfFlight``` WebSocket sends this data any time a time-of-flight sensor is triggered.
 It is possible for proximity data to be sent as frequently as every 70 milliseconds, though it can be significantly slower.
 It is not sent at timed intervals.